 Québec is home to more than 1.2 million English speakers, representing 14.9% of the province's population.
-Data from the 2021 Census of Canada indicates that English-speaking Quebecers occupy a more precarious economic position than their French-speaking counterparts, experience higher rates of poverty and unemployment and earn lower median incomes.
+Data from the 2021 Census of Canada indicates that English-speaking Quebecers occupy a more precarious economic position than their French-speaking counterparts, experiencing higher rates of poverty and unemployment and earning lower median incomes.

 Research conducted by PERT has highlighted some of the specific barriers and challenges English speakers face regarding labour market integration and retention in Québec, including lack of French-language training for the workforce, lack of English-language employability services, lack of English-language vocational training, and lack of wrap-around support services.
 These employment challenges impact English speakers' labour market outcomes and are associated with higher rates of poverty.
-Furthermore, many of these challenges, especially the lack of wrap-around supports (e.g. housing or food security), can directly contribute to - and result from - poverty.
+Furthermore, many of these challenges, especially lack of wrap-around supports (e.g. housing or food security), can directly contribute to - and result from - poverty.

-These findings demonstrate the need for Québec policymakers to employ a linguistic lens when analyzing poverty in Québec, and to examine the relationships between language, employment and poverty.
-Utilizing a linguistic lens to address poverty would allow Québec policymakers to combat the specific disparities faced by linguistic minority communities, contributing to the goal of ending poverty in Québec.
-In this brief, we identify the following challenges facing English-speaking communities with respect to poverty and employment:
+These findings demonstrate the need for Québec policymakers to employ a linguistic lens when analyzing poverty in Québec and to examine the relationships between language, employment and poverty.
+Utilizing a linguistic lens to address poverty would allow Québec policymakers to combat the specific disparities faced by linguistic minority communities, advancing to the goal of a poverty-free Québec.
+In this report, we identify the following challenges facing English-speaking communities concerning poverty and employment:

-- The provincial poverty rate for English speakers is 10%, which is almost twice as high as the poverty rate for French speakers (5.8%). - Data on low-income earners within the linguistic groups demonstrates that English speakers are also twice as likely to live under the low-income cutoff (LICO) compared to French speakers; 8.9% of Québec's English-speaking population live under the LICO threshold, compared to 4.5% of French speakers. - English speakers experience an unemployment rate of 10.9%, four percentage points higher than French speakers' 6.9%.
-This difference has doubled since the 2016 Census, when the gap was two percentage points - English speakers have an after-tax median income that is \$2,800 lower than French speakers and a median employment income that is \$5,200 less than French speakers.
-The gap in median employment income between English and French https://www.un.org/development/desa/socialperspectiveondevelopment/issues/employment-and-decent-work.html speakers has widened significantly over the last five years; English speakers have a median employment income that is \$5,200 less than French speakers, previously \$2,648.
+- The provincial poverty rate for English speakers is 10.0%, almost twice as high as that of French speakers (5.8%). - Data on low-income earners within the linguistic groups demonstrates that English speakers are twice as likely to live under the low-income cut-off (LICO) compared to French speakers; 8.9% of Québec's English-speaking population live under the LICO threshold, compared to 4.5% of French speakers. - English speakers experience an unemployment rate of 10.9%, four percentage points higher than French speakers' 6.9%.
+This difference has doubled since the 2016 census, when the gap was two percentage points. - English speakers have a median after-tax income \$2,800 lower than French speakers and a median employment income \$5,200 less than French speakers.
+The gap in median employment income between English and French speakers has widened significantly over the last five years; it was previously \$2,648 in the 2016 census.